typesoft/container-ioc/README.md

 ## IoC Container written in Typescript
-Annotation based Inversion of Controll container with friendly API.
+Inversion of Controll container with friendly API.

+### Features:
+* Angular-like API.
+* Hierarchical containers.
+* No reflect-metadata dependency out of the box.
+* Plugable metadata annotator.
+* Persistance control: singleton or per request (handy for backend) **upcoming...**

 #### Installation:
 ```
 npm install --save container-ioc
 ```

-### API usage:
+### API basic usage:
-> Container's API and behaviour is very similar to the one used in **Angular4**.

 ##### in your Typescript project:
 ```Typescript